vinky-wang/HMM-notes/docs/08-earthquake-example.md

 }
 ```

-The `BaumWelch` function performs the EM algorithm by taking initial model parameters as inputs, then repeatedly fitting until convergence or the maximum number of iterations is reached (by default `maxit=50`).
+We can combine the parts above into the `BaumWelch` function. `BaumWelch` performs the EM algorithm by taking initial model parameters as inputs, then repeatedly fitting until convergence or the maximum number of iterations is reached (by default `maxit=50`).

 ```r